 - Mobilizing partners and collaborators to advance health equity and address social determinants of health as they relate to COVID-19 health disparities among populations at higher risk and that are underserved

 - Providing support, additional capacity, and resources to historically marginalized and underrepresented “priority population” communities to engage community members in a collaborative process to co-develop, co-design, and implement local placemaking projects that are inclusive, equitable, and healthy in partnership with Vermont’s Better Places program.

-The Vermont Department of Health (VDH) is partnering with the Vermont Department of Housing and Community Development (DHCD) to implement a Health Equity and Community Design Technical Assistance (TA) Pilot.
-The TA Pilot will provide extra capacity and resources to communities to develop healthy community design and placemaking plans, ideas, and projects that center on equity.
-The TA will be available to all eligible communities to help advance healthy community design and health equity projects.
-The TA Pilot will also help prepare communities that are interested in, but not yet ready to apply for, DHCDs Better Places placemaking grants.
+The vision for this project was for TA Pilot to provide extra capacity and resources to communities to develop healthy community design and placemaking plans and ideas, that center on equity.
+The TA was available to all eligible communities to help advance healthy community design and health equity projects and help prepare communities that were interested in, but not yet ready to apply for, DHCD’s Better Places crowdfunding grants.

 The Health Equity and Community Design Technical Assistance (TA) Pilot:

 - Assessed the barriers and needs in the built environment for centering health equity in community design projects;